Get Your Insurance Quote

 Learn more about us…

-With historic downtown Amherst, Ohio as our base of operations for 20 years, we have provided quality service and comprehensive coverage to our clients locally and beyond.
+We have provided quality service and comprehensive coverage to our clients locally and beyond.
 As an independent agency, we have the ability to work with your best interests in mind so that we can find the right policy at the best rate possible.

 We are also dedicated to providing you with personalized service and establishing trusted relationships.
 Because we believe that knowing and understanding your needs is essential to bringing you the right coverage.
 If you are looking for an agency that looks out for you, Lighthouse Insurance Agency is here to guide you.